Material in the Library Collection

 Information for Faculty:

 Audio-Visual Services may request, on behalf of faculty, digital rights for streaming selected video titles in the Library collection.
 Cost, conditions for use, and expiry date vary depending upon rights owners or distributors.
 Subject librarians will be consulted for payment of streaming rights, at their discretion.
 Check with Audio-Visual Services to see if a specific title in the Library collection is available for streaming.
-To integrate access with e-reserve in Blackboard, check with the Library’s E-Reserve service.
+To integrate access with e-reserve in D2L Brightspace, check with the Library’s E-Reserve service.

 Feature Film Licenses